larose1498/YTDL---Youtube-Downloader/README.md

 python3 pip install yt_dlp, or python3 pip install --upgrade yt_dlp.
-cd into the directory with the files. run the commmand python3 UI.py.
+cd into the directory with the files. run the command python3 UI.py.
 Optionally create script to automate last two steps.